Top Real Estate Exam Tips for Test Day

 What to Expect from The Real Estate Exam

-Most facilities recommend getting there 15 minutes in advance to check in and get situated, but we recommend leaving earlier to account for traffic and to leave yourself with excess time to get comfortable once you arrive.
-Don’t show up to the facility empty handed.
+Most facilities recommend getting there 15 minutes in advance to check-in.
+Still, we recommend leaving earlier to account for traffic and to leave yourself with spare time to get comfortable once you arrive.
+Don’t show up to the facility empty-handed.

-While you won’t be allowed to use your cell phone when taking the exam (for obvious reasons), you will need some forms to check in.
+While you won’t be allowed to use your cell phone when taking the exam, you will need some forms to check in.
 Here’s what you’ll need to bring with you to the testing facility: